VALUES.

 -

-What Morgan Can Do: She can co-sponsor federal legislation strengthening the right to organize without employer retaliation.
-She can push for a federal minimum wage that reflects the actual cost of living — not a number from 15 years ago.
-She can fight for enforcement funding at the Department of Labor so wage theft, misclassification, and safety violations actually get investigated.
-She can advocate for protections specific to the industries that keep Nevada running: hospitality, healthcare, mining, construction, logistics.
+Morgan will fight for enforcement funding at the Department of Labor so wage theft, misclassification, and safety violations actually get investigated.
+She can advocate for protections specific to the industries that keep Nevada running.
 And she can support policies that keep wealth circulating in Nevada communities instead of funneling it to out-of-state shareholders.

 -